Mitchell scores 51 points, Jazz beat Nuggets for 3-1 lead

 Mitchell was 15 of 27 from the floor and went 17 of 18 from the free throw line.
 The 23-year-old Mitchell scored 57 points in Game 1.
 He’s averaging 39.5 points in the series.

-”There’s a lot of fight in us left,” he said. ”One game at a time.”

-Murray scored the most-ever points by a Denver player in a postseason game.
-His offensive explosion surpassed Spencer Haywood’s mark of 45 in an ABA playoff contest on April 19, 1970.
+Murray, who hit a long 3-pointer near the buzzer, had the most-ever by a Denver player in a postseason game, surpassing Spencer Haywood’s mark of 45 in an ABA playoff contest on April 19, 1970.
 Murray also had 11 rebounds.

-”He put his fingerprints all over the game — scoring, rebounding, play-making,” Nuggets coach Michael Malone said.

 Nikola Jokic added 29 points, including three dunks.
 Jokic is not known for his dunking despite his 7-foot frame.